top of page

 • Early detection is critical.
 Regular eye exams and imaging technologies like optical coherence tomography (OCT) allow clinicians to detect macular changes early, improving the effectiveness of interventions.

-Age-related macular degeneration (AMD) is a progressive retinal condition that primarily affects the macula—the central region of the retina responsible for detailed, high-resolution vision.
+Age-related macular degeneration (AMD) is a progressive retinal condition that primarily affects the macula—the central region of the retina responsible for detailed, high-resolution vision [1].
 This central vision allows us to read, recognize faces, drive, and perform any task that requires focused visual attention.
 As one of the most common causes of vision loss in adults over 50, understanding how AMD disrupts central vision is essential for early recognition and timely AMD disease treatment.
+This central vision allows us to read, recognize faces, drive, and perform tasks requiring focused visual attention [2].

 The Anatomy of the Macula and Its Role in Vision